-- ting installations must be retrofitted. - facilitate system integration. - The standardisation processes should be supported by state and federal policy. • - sing BW and the "Affordable Housing and Innovative Building" strategy dialogue.
+- Plant operators in the mobility and heating sectors should ensure that their plants are interoperable.
+If a smart ting installations must be retrofitted. - facilitate system integration. - The standardisation processes should be supported by state and federal policy. • - sing BW and the "Affordable Housing and Innovative Building" strategy dialogue.